gvwilson/thirdbit/src/fiction/santas/index.md

 "Can I get you anything for your ribs?"

 Santa Hood snorted, which made her wince again.
-"Some tea would be nice,
-but I think we'd both better stay down here for now.
+"Some actual tea would be nice, but I think we'd both better stay down here for now.
 Wake me up if anything exciting happens."